top of page

 Here are some tips for filling out the FAFSA:

 Get help if you need it.
-If you need help filling out the FAFSA, you can get help from your school's financial aid office or from a qualified tax preparer.
+If you need help filling out the FAFSA, you can get help from your school's financial aid office or a qualified tax preparer.

 If you do need to take out student loans, it's important to manage them wisely.
-Student loans can be a great way to pay for college, but they can also be a financial burden if you're not careful.

 Here are some tips for managing your student loans: